-Of course, as nothing is confirmed with regards to the Meta Quest 3, even right down to its potential existence, it is rather difficult to know what the spec sheets of the unreleased headset will look like.
+Of course, as nothing is confirmed with regard to the Meta Quest 3, even right down to its potential existence, it is rather difficult to know what the spec sheets of the unreleased headset will look like.

 However, it is possible to make some educated guesses given previous patterns of development and current features that the Quest 2 has.